Summary Charts of English Tenses

 Meaning 2: Reporting how things have developed by now.

-Adverbs of time: by now; so far; never; ever; since; lately.
+Time expressions: by now; so far; never; ever; several times.

-Examples: She has never visited Rome.
-So far, he has written five books.
+Examples: So far, he has read five books.
+He has never been there.

-Adverbs of time: so far; by now; since; lately; for an hour; for a week; for five years.
+Time expressions: for an hour; for a week; for five years; all day; since.

-Examples: She has been working as a teacher since she graduated from college.
-He has been sleeping for two hours already.
+Examples: He has been sleeping for two hours already.
+She has been working as a teacher since she graduated from college.
+How long have you been waiting here?

-Note: Simple Present can replace the Simple Future with the meaning "according to timetable".
+Note: Simple present can replace the simple future with the meaning "according to schedule, timetable".

 Examples: The ship arrives next week.
 He works tomorrow.